 Space saving tips and tricks

-Using soft sided luggage we've have some flexibility when it comes to how much we can carry.
+Using soft-sided luggage we've had some flexibility when it comes to how much we can carry.
 They will stretch to accommodate more items or compress when we carry less.
-What we carry and how we carry our stuff continues to evolve but, making everything fit well with the space saving tricks that we've learned will remain the same.
+What we carry and how we carry our stuff continues to evolve but, making everything fit well with the space-saving tricks that we've learned will remain the same.

 Here are our best packing tips for saving space.
 Applying them helps us travel lighter as well.